catherinesyeh/cs262-chat/docs/notebooks/junemoretz.md

 - A graphical issue on the client with displaying long lines of text properly
 - The server doesn't prevent users from sending themselves messages, despite synchronization possibly causing a deadlock if this occurs.
 (Fixed - this is now prohibited, and checked for!)
 - Pagination handling on the list accounts call was incorrect.
 Thank you to Catherine for informing me of this - I fixed it and added a test.

+## February 11, 2025

+Almost everything seems to be in working order, but I had managed to overlook properly setting up the global socket mapping that's needed to auto-deliver messages to logged in recipients.
+This has now been fixed!
+Glad I tested this properly before demo day.